dynamicwebpaige/info/README.md

 ### Give without expecting a return.
 [Someone very wise](http://third-bit.com/) once told me that throughout a career, you'll meet people — and you'll help, support, and encourage them, not even thinking about it.
 But those influences _will_ change lives; and if you're lucky, you'll find out later.

+### Believe in people, not acronyms.
+[This year](https://twitter.com/DynamicWebPaige/status/984584446316703746) was the first time I'd ever heard the phrase "PhD or GTFO", and I don't believe I've ever been more nauseated.
+Acronyms don't equate to worth, or industriousness, or character.
+Have met many brilliant folks without a degree; and PhD's without creativity, empathy, or work ethic.
+I'll choose the former, every time.

 **********